MSc/Postgraduate Diploma/Postgraduate Certificate

 Learning and Teaching

 This course is designed to offer a superb balance of theory, knowledge and applicable skills.
-The course is blended, mixing online and face to face learning.
+The course is a mixture of online and face to face learning.
 You'll learn through online seminars and discussions as well as face to face workshops, supervised research and work based learning.
 Some of your learning will be independent, but we also encourage peer learning and taking advantage of the department's resources and staff expertise.

 For more details see our glossary of teaching and learning terms.

 One year full-time, two years part-time.
-This is a flexible and blended learning course, with most materials being presented online and using online learning resources and support.
+This course is flexible and uses a variety of learning methods, with most materials being presented online and using online learning resources and support.
 The full-time course will have approximately seven one-day workshops in semester one and eight one-day workshops in semester two, so around 15 workshops in total throughout the year, where you will come to UWE Bristol to discuss your learning, develop your skills and competencies and connect with other students and staff.
 In addition, there will be exams periods to attend, as well as a one day induction.
 Additional optional sessions will be available, such as a research methods refresher, writing skills workshop, and stage 2 review.

 We assess the modules through a variety of formative and summative methods, including case studies and critical essays, pitches and portfolios, videos and interviews.
 We've designed the assessments to support your learning, cover a variety of skills, reflect real world practice, engage you in the learning material, and develop your personal and professional abilities.